T

 Trono, Romeo B. and Jose Alfred B. Cantos.
 Conserving Migratory Species Through Ecoregion Conservation Approach: The Case of Sea Turtles in Sulu-Sulawesi Marine Ecoregion, December 2002.

-- “The tri-national sea turtle conservation program is envisioned to effectively conserve the largest green and hawksbill turtle populations and their habitats in the Southeast Asian region.”
-Keywords: WWF, ASEAN, Philippines, Malaysia
+– “The tri-national sea turtle conservation program is envisioned to effectively conserve the largest green and hawksbill turtle populations and their habitats in the Southeast Asian region.”
+Project report from the World Wildlife Fund for Nature.

 United Nations Environmental Program.
 Reversing Environmental Degradation Trends in the South China Sea and Gulf of Thailand.
 September 2003.